NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Federal Criminal Gang Prosecutions

-So, guns is a big area for the federal government.
+So, guns are a big area for the federal government.
 I was recently dealing with a case where an Indian tribe was doling out guns to a number of people because they've got that sovereignty being a tribe, but the feds will come in in a circumstance like that.

 Drug and Violent Felony Offenses

-So, if you're involved with a federal prosecution related to gun activity you've come to the right place because I've dealt with thousands of cases like this over the years.
+So, if you're involved with a federal prosecution related to gun activity, you've come to the right place because I've dealt with thousands of cases like this over the years.

 Another huge area for the feds is drug use and drugs tied in with guns.
-So, they're going to come in and they're going assign a crew of federal agents to deal with those gang members who are not only dealing with guns, but are also moving drugs around.
+So, they're going to come in, and they're going assign a crew of federal agents to deal with those gang members who are not only dealing with guns but are also moving drugs around.

-Gangs can move drugs around pretty effectively and that will cause the federal government to come in and surveil the gangs.
-They will get wire tap warrants and they will take out those drug-related conspiracies that are going on with gang members.
+Gangs can move drugs around pretty effectively, and that will cause the federal government to come in and surveil the gangs.
+They will get wiretap warrants, and they will take out those drug-related conspiracies that are going on with gang members.

 Federal RICO Charges

-So, if you're involved with a federal gang prosecution — sometimes they'll come in and arrest the entire gang — 10 members, 20 members, 50 members, 100 members — and they will prosecute them all together and they will pick them off one by one, so you have to kind of see where you or your loved one falls.
+So, if you're involved with a federal gang prosecution — sometimes they'll come in and arrest the entire gang — 10 members, 20 members, 50 members, 100 members — and they will prosecute them all together, and they will pick them off one by one, so you have to see kind of where you or your loved one falls.

 Are you in the low end where you're a small-time player not making huge money?
-Or, are you or your family member being looked at as being in the high-end of a gang prosecution, in which case you're looking at spending potentially life in prison.
+Or, are you or your family member being looked at as being in the high-end of a gang prosecution, in which case you're looking at spending potentially life in prison?

 These RICO charges, which is organized crime racketeering — they're putting those on gangs.
 We see things on TV where we're thinking about the mob and Italians and the Godfather and all those things you see.
 18 U.S. Code 1512 defines tampering with a witness, victim, or informant.